General facts

 Chocolate production

-The average annual consumption of chocolate is 11-12 kilograms per person in Switzerland therefore it is certainly a chocolate-loving nation.
+The average annual consumption of chocolate is 8.8 kilograms per person in Switzerland – it is certainly a chocolate-loving nation!
 Switzerland was also one of the first countries to produce chocolate and Swiss Chocolatier, Daniel Peter, was the first to add milk to chocolate in 1876.
-Around 180,000 tons of chocolate are produced in Switzerland each year creating an annual revenue of approximately 1.5 billion Swiss Francs.
+More than 200,000 tons of chocolate are produced in Switzerland each year creating an annual revenue of approximately 1.3 billion.

 Approach to business (things to keep in mind)